7-Day Colorado to California Road Trip

 Our recommendation: 1 day

-After seven days on the road, Los Angeles marks more than just the final stop — it’s your moment to exhale.
-Whether you’re unwinding by the Pacific or diving into the city’s creative pulse, LA gives you time to soak in what this Colorado to California road trip has been: mountains, canyons, deserts, stars — and the freedom to chase every mile on your terms.
-You’ll also find a roadsurfer rental station in Los Angeles, making it easy to drop off your RV and explore the city hands-free.
+After seven days on the road, Los Angeles is more than the final stop.
+Whether you’re relaxing by the Pacific or exploring the city’s creative energy, it is the perfect place to unwind and reflect on the journey through mountains, canyons, and deserts.
+If you want to spend your last night near the action, our guide to beautiful camping destinations near Los Angeles highlights great places to stay before heading home.
+You will also find a roadsurfer rental station in Los Angeles, making it easy to return your RV and explore the city hands free.

 Essential Travel Tips for Your Colorado to California RV Road Trip